Classic from Bad Laasphe

 Arrival by train

-Our partner hotels in Bad Laasphe always provide parking posibilities.
-Sometimes even free, for the entire duration of your bike trip, no pre-reservation is necessary.
+Our partner hotels in Bad Laasphe offer good parking facilities, sometimes even free of charge, for the entire duration of your bike trip.Reservation is not necessary.

 Condition of cycle paths